Buyun-Liang/Quasi-Command-Line-Shell/README.md

 ## General Information

-The key systms programming topics covered in this project:
+The key systems programming topics covered in this project:

 1.Basic C Memory Discipline: Various strings and structs are allocated and de-allocated during execution which will require the utilization of memory tool Valgrind.